-The Greek philosopher Aristotle considered intelligence to be the main distinguishing feature of humans when he described humans as "rational animals."
+The Greek philosopher Aristotle considered intelligence to be the main distinguishing feature of humans when he described man as a "rational animal."
 He also established many precedents in the study of logic and began the process of codifying syllogisms, a process later extended by other mathematicians.
 Logicians then developed logic with mechanical rules to carry out deductions.